A model-free first-order method for linear quadratic regulator with $\tilde{O}(1/\varepsilon)$ sampling complexity

 We focus on gradient-based methods.
 It is known LQR is non-convex (the set of stable feedback laws is non-convex~\cite{fazel2018global}), so generally speaking at best we can only find locally optimal solutions.
-The ubiquitous gradient descent has been used in practice~\cite{wilson1986application} while its convergence to the local optimal solution was proved in~\cite{yan1994gradient}.
+The ubiquitous gradient descent has been used in practice~\cite{wilson1986application} while its convergence to a local optimal solution was proved in~\cite{yan1994gradient}.
 It was not until the breakthrough result of~\cite{fazel2018global} that showed gradient descent converges to the \textit{global} optimal solution by proving the objective function of LQR satisfies the so-called Polyak-\L{}ojasiewicz-condition~\cite{lojasiewicz1963propriete,polyak1963gradient}, or P\L{}-condition.

-In this paper, we develop a first-order method to efficiently solve LQR.
-We use an actor-critic method~\cite{konda1999actor}.
-The outer loop, or the actor step, views the LQR problem as a variational inequality, or VI, that satisfies the generalized monotonicity condition~\cite{facchinei2003finite,kotsalis2022simple}.
-Solving the VI requires an estimate of the control Lyapunov equation, which is solved by the critic.
-The critic estimates this quantity to high accuracy via a primal-dual method for solving a stochastic fixed-point problem.
-We enhance this result using a shrinking multi-epoch approach to match the optimal convergence rate of~\cite{kotsalis2022simple} for solving stochastic VIs under Markovian noise, which includes fixed-point problems.
-Overall, our method finds a $K$ such that $J(K) - \min_{K^*} J(K^*) \leq \varepsilon$ with probability at least $1-\delta$ and sampling complexity of $O(\varepsilon^{-1} (\ln \varepsilon^{-1})^2 (\ln (1/(\varepsilon \delta))^{7/2}))$.
-Our main insight to achieving this complexity is to show the accuracy $\varepsilon$ scales with the variance rather than the standard deviation of the gradient estimation error.
+In this paper, we develop a first-order method to efficiently solve LQR based on an actor-critic method~\cite{konda1999actor}.
+The outer loop, or the actor step, views the LQR problem as a nonlinear optimization problem with the P\L{}-condition, or a gradient domination condition.
+To solve this, we present a method equivalent to natural gradient~\cite{kakade2001natural,fazel2018global}.
+In each actor step, one needs to solve the control Lyapunov equation, which is done by the critic.
+The critic solves this via a shrinking multi-epoch conditional stochastic primal-dual (CSPD) method.